jlatusek/connectedhomeip/src/test_driver/efr32/README.md

 #CHIP EFR32 Test Driver

-This builds and runs the NLUnitTest on the efr32 device
+This builds and runs the pw_unit_test on the efr32 device

 <hr>